alexfernandez/alexfernandez.github.io/md/walk-through-my-code.md

 you introduce a new team to the existing code.

-When Sergio and myself joined MediaSmart, the original dev and CTO spent the first few days with us new recruits, explaining how the code worked for the best part of eight hours a day.
+When Sergio and myself joined MediaSmart,
+Guillermo (the original dev and CTO) spent the first few days with us new recruits, explaining how the code worked for the best part of eight hours a day.
 After a week we had fleshed out how most things worked.
 In the process we found lots of weird things that we would later correct,